Jocke-1994/SharpRunner/README.md

 ENGLISH

 LabyrinthGame
-- An interactive labyrinth game developed using C# and .NET.
-This project focuses on player movement logic, grid rendering, and core Object-Oriented Programming (OOP) principles.
+- An interactive maze game developed in C# and .NET, featuring a responsive interface built with HTML, CSS, and JavaScript, alongside scalable SVG graphics to visualize player movement logic, level management, and fundamental object-oriented programming
 - If you dont want to clone it down to play, just visit https://jocke-1994.github.io/LabyrinthGame/
 ---------------------------
 🎮 About the Project